(April 2022 – all Dr Carbon content is due to be updated and moved from these current dept (Met) pages to new site within SMPCS)

 Since we have identified academic travel as being the most significant part of our carbon footprint, there is also a page which gives examples of low carbon travel that members of the Department have undertaken in the past few years.
 The aim of this page is to help others to use low-carbon travel options.

 Dr Carbon is an open initiative across the School of Mathematical, Physical and Computational Sciences, with a committee that meets once per term to discuss issues of sustainability, to monitor the actions we have taken and to suggest new actions.
 Currently, committee members are drawn from all areas of the department including academic staff, support staff, researchers and students.
-We welcome new members to the committee, please contact Andrew Charlton-Perez or Kathryn Boyd.
+We welcome new members to the committee, please contact Bill Collins (School Sustainability Lead Champion and committee chair) or Kathryn Boyd (committee secretary).
 The pages above report estimates and actions for the Department of Meteorology, but we are working hard to produce similar estimates and actions for the other departments in our School.